JNRowe/vim-configs/background.rst

 interesting plugins.

 So why do I play with it?
-Simple, occasionally people show me some cool thing it can do and I want to play to.
+Simple, occasionally people show me some cool thing it can do and I want to play too.
 Also, because for the past two years there has been a constant promise of an Open Source clone floating around.

 I'm not sure if a Open Source clone would be enough for me to switch, but